Egemen127/Connect-Four1/README.md

 # File Location

-Open the task file to view the project
+Open the task folder in the connect four folder to view the project